DGM Racing: Truck No. 12 history

-In 2010, Gosselin run full-time in the 12 truck after picked up a sponsorship from TireMonkey.com.
+In 2010, Gosselin run full-time in the No. 12 truck after picked up a sponsorship from TireMonkey.com.
 At the end of the season, Gosselin was forced to sell his owners' points to Johanna Long and her Panhandle Motorsports team for 2011.

-In 2012, the 12 truck returned for 1 race with Russ Dugger as the driver.
+In 2012, the No. 12 truck returned for one race with Russ Dugger as the driver.

+Truck No. 12 results

 Truck No. 39 history

 In 2013, DGM fielded the No. 39 Chevrolet Silverado at Canadian Tire Motorsport Park with Alex Guenette as the driver.
-He was running near the top ten until oil line issues hampered Guenette's effort, and he finished 25th.
+He was running near the top-ten until oil line issues hampered Guenette's effort, and he finished 25th.

+Truck No. 39 results

 Truck No. 72 history

 In 2009, DGM fielded the No. 72 Chevrolet Silverado part-time.
 Owner Mario Gosselin drove for 1 race.
-Clay Rogers also drove for 1 race.
+Clay Rogers also drove for one race.
 Peyton Sellers also made 1 start in this truck.
-Michelle Theriault made 4 starts with this truck.
-She failed to qualify at 1 race.
-John Jackson made 5 starts in the 72 truck.
+Michelle Theriault made four starts with this truck.
+She failed to qualify at one race.
+John Jackson made five starts in the 72 truck.

-In 2010, Johnny Chapman drove this truck for 2 races.
-He failed to qualify at 1 race.
-Jackson returned to this truck for 4 races.
-Caitlin Shaw drove the 72 truck at Phoenix International Raceway.
+In 2010, Johnny Chapman drove this truck for two races.
+He failed to qualify at one race.
+Jackson returned to this truck for four races.
+Caitlin Shaw drove the No. 72 truck at Phoenix International Raceway.

+Truck No. 72 results

 Truck No. 74 history

 In 2014, DGM fielded the No. 74 Chevrolet Silverado as a one-off at Martinsville Speedway with Alex Guenette as the driver.

+Truck No. 74 results

 Truck No. 84 history

 In 2013, DGM fielded the No. 84 Chevrolet Silverado at Canadian Tire Motorsport Park with Martin Roy as the driver.
-Roy qualified 21st and finished 14th.
+Roy qualified 21st and finished fourteenth.

+Truck No. 84 results

 Truck No. 92 history

 In 2009, DGM fielded the No. 92 Chevrolet Silverado part-time.

 John Jackson made 3 starts in this truck.
-He failed to qualify at 2 races.
-Derek White made 1 start in the 92 truck at Homestead Miami Speedway.
+He failed to qualify at two races.
+Derek White made one start in the No. 92 truck at Homestead Miami Speedway.
 He failed to qualify for the race.